Github Actions on Pull Requests

 - The

-command is used to log in to the organization's vCluster Platform instance.
-Environment variablesLOFT_URL
+vcluster logincommand is used to log in to the organization's vCluster Platform instance.
+Environment variablesLOFT_URLandACCESS_KEYare populated using GitHub secrets. - The

-flag has been added to reuse the existing virtual cluster and upgrade it to the latest version.
+vcluster createcommand is used to create a unique virtual cluster using information about the pull request in thedefaultproject.
+This will automatically configure the kube context for the next steps.
+The--upgradeflag has been added to reuse the existing virtual cluster and upgrade it to the latest version.
 Additional flags may be used to control the desired virtual cluster version. - The next step deploys the application using the runner provided

-. - Before running tests, we use
+kubectland manifests located under./kubernetes. - Before running tests, we use

-deployment to become ready. - Now we run the end-to-end tests.
+kubectlto wait for themy-appdeployment to become ready. - Now we run the end-to-end tests.
 In this example we're using

-to run tests, but the command should be customized for your testing framework.
+maketo run tests, but the command should be customized for your testing framework.

 This example shows how to automatically delete a Virtual Cluster after testing an application named my-app for pull requests.